erdogant/findpeaks/docs/source/Use-cases.rst

 To overcome these challanges, I developed the method ``Caerus`` and incorporated it in ``findpeaks``.
 ``Caerus`` is a python package (https://github.com/erdogant/caerus) that determines the local-minima with the corresponding local-maxima within the given time-frame.

-The method is build using a forward rolling window to iteratively evaluate thousands of windows.
-For each window a score of percentages is computed from the start-to-stop position.
-The resulting matrix is a [window x length dataframe] for which only the high scoring percentages, e.g. those above a certain value (minperc) are used.
-The best scoring percentages is then aggregated by sum per time-point followed by a cut using the threshold.
-The resulting regions are subsequently detected, and represent the starting-locations of the trade.
-The stop-locations are determined based on the distance and percentage of te start-locations.

 .. code:: python